-These reviews will be conducted utilizing accepted guidelines for acute levels of care, such as intensity of service and severity of illness criteria, Milliman Guidelines, or other guidelines and criteria developed and/or approved by L.A.
-Care.

-- PPGs may perform the management of hospital admissions by way of a hospitalist program, or retain the services of a hospitalist.
+- Inpatient concurrent review will begin within one (1) day of notification of the admission and include an assessment of the appropriateness of the level of acute care by using accepted criteria. - Concurrent review will be conducted periodically on or before the dates assigned at the end of the initial review and each subsequent review.
+For the applicable timeframes, see the most recent version of the UM Timeliness Matrix. - Concurrent review includes an evaluation of the following: - Appropriateness of acute admission - Plan of treatment - Level of care - Intensity of services/treatment - Severity of illness - Quality of care - Discharge planning - These reviews will be conducted utilizing accepted guidelines for acute levels of care, such as intensity of service and severity of illness criteria, MCG®, Interqual® or other guidelines and criteria developed and/or approved by L.A.
+Care. - PPGs may perform the management of hospital admissions by way of a hospitalist program, or retain the services of a hospitalist.
 At all times, the hospitalist will facilitate care with L.A.
-Care UM staff or its delegate. - Concurrent quality issues noted during utilization review will be documented and reported to the PPG, L.A.
+Care UM staff or its delegate. - Concurrent quality issues (Provider Preventable Conditions or Serious Reportable Adverse Events) noted during utilization review will be documented and reported to the PPG, L.A.
 Care's UM Medical Director and Quality Improvement department.
 When appropriate, quality issues will be discussed with the attending physician by the UM medical staff for appropriate intervention.
 Depending on the urgency or gravity of the situation, discussion of the issues may also be necessary with L.A.
 Care's Senior Executive Administration. - Utilization review concurrent focus will be proactive, and UM/Case Management levels of focus will be employed as appropriate. - L.A.
 Care will coordinate continued monitoring and management of concurrent reviews.
 Whenever possible, L.A.
-Care will transfer members admitted to non-contracted hospitals or hospitals where the PPG does not have hospital services, to an in-network hospital. - Admissions to non-contracted hospitals (HF/HK only) hospitals are reimbursed based on the most recent contracting methodology and require a one-time agreement.
+Care will transfer members admitted to non-contracted hospitals or hospitals where the PPG does not have hospital services, to an in-network hospital. - Admissions to non-contracted hospitals (HK only) hospitals are reimbursed based on the most recent contracting methodology and require a one-time agreement.
 PPG must notify LA Care's UM Department immediately to initiate the MOU process. - Admissions to non-contracted hospitals (MCLA only) hospitals are reimbursed based on the most recent DHCS contract methodology.
 At this time, L.A.
-Care utilizes the Roger's Rate Methodology to reimburse non-participating hospitals with Medi-Cal contracts, which requires determination of member stability from transition to an in-network hospital. - Emergency Rate member is not stable for transition to a lower level of care, or to an in-network facility - Post -Stabilization member is stable for transition to a lower level of care, or to an in-network facility
+Care utilizes the APR-DRG Methodology to reimburse non-participating hospitals with Medi-Cal contracts, which requires determination of member stability from transition to an in-network hospital.